Mandy Minella

 Mandy Carla Minella (born 22 November 1985) is a Luxembourgish politician and former professional tennis player.
-Having made her debut on the WTA Tour in 2001, she peaked at No. 66 in the WTA singles rankings in September 2012, and No. 47 in doubles in April 2013.
+Having made her debut on the WTA Tour in 2001, she peaked at No. 66 in the WTA singles rankings in September 2012 and No. 47 in doubles in April 2013.

 Minella won two doubles tournaments on the WTA Tour, as well as one singles title and three doubles events of WTA 125 tournaments.
 She also won 16 singles and ten doubles titles on the ITF Circuit.

 Minella was coached by Norbert Palmier from May 2008 until 2011, and later by Tim Sommer, her husband, from October 2014 until she retired.

 After her retirement in 2022, she began a career in national politics, joining the Democratic Party and being elected to the Chamber of Deputies in 2023.

 Tennis career

 Early years: 2000–2005

 In 2000, Minella debuted for the Luxembourg Fed Cup team, partnering Celine Francois in the doubles matches against the teams of Ukraine and Great Britain, losing both times.
 After again participating in Fed Cup in 2001 (where she won her first rubber), she began competing on the ITF Women's Circuit in the same year.
-In 2002, she received a qualifying wildcard into the WTA Tour Tier III Luxembourg Open, losing the first round.
+In 2002, she received a qualifying wildcard into the WTA Tour Tier III Luxembourg Open, losing in the first round.
 She reached her first ITF singles final in 2003, losing to Liana-Gabriela Balaci in three sets.

-She lost again in ITF finals in 2004 (in both singles and doubles at the same tournament in Napoli), before winning her first singles title in Zadar later that year. in 2005, she won her second title, in Gardone Val Trompia.
+She lost again in the ITF finals in 2004 (in both singles and doubles at the same tournament in Napoli), before winning her first singles title in Zadar later that year. in 2005, she won her second title, in Gardone Val Trompia.